Christchurch mosque attack sentencing: Brenton Tarrant will never be released from jail

 "Even during the year of his incarceration there has been movement in his views, including his offer to meet the victims in a restorative justice process.

-"There is a prospect of rehabilitation… unlike others who have faced the prospect of life without parole, this prisoner has no previous convictions.
+"There is a prospect of rehabilitation … unlike others who have faced the prospect of life without parole, this prisoner has no previous convictions.

-"That provides a residual hope for rehabilitation... the prospect of rehabilitation is realistic."
+"That provides a residual hope for rehabilitation ... the prospect of rehabilitation is realistic."

-Cook said human behavior was the product of antecedent causes and could be corrected.
+Cook said human behaviour was the product of antecedent causes and could be corrected.

 Tarrant should also have "the right to hope".